svermeulen/vim-yoink/README.md

 ## System Clipboard

 Another feature worth mentioning is that if you have `&clipboard` set to either `unnamed` or `unnamedplus` then Yoink will automatically record yanks that have occurred outside of vim.
-It does this by observing the `FocusGained` autocommand and then checking if the system clipboard was changed and if so then it adds it to the history.
+It does this by observing the `FocusGained` autocommand and then checking if the system clipboard was changed and if so adding it to the history.